theunkn0wn1/theunkn0wn1.github.io/_posts/2021-01-01-python-imports.md

 ---
 Python's import system can be a tad confusing, this post aims to help clarify how it works.

-For the sake of simplicty, this post will *not* go into the inner-machinations of the import system, but rather the practical aspect of using it.
+For the sake of simplicity, this post will *not* go into the inner-machinations of the import system, but rather the practical aspect of using it.

 This document also assumes a modern (>= python3.5) python version,